Home

 Become a Volunteer

 Join us to become part of a network strong enough to effect a positive change in the lives of the local Latinx community.
-Or if you need community service hours please feel free to contact us for more information.
+We also welcome community service hours.
+Youth under 18 must be accompanied by an adult.

 Make A Donation

 Giving online has never been more secure, convenient, and hassle-free.
 We also accept in-person donations at our physical location: 1320 E. 18th Avenue.
-Or you can mail a donation to P.O.
+You can also mail a donation to P.O.
 Box 194, Ellensburg, WA 98926.

-APOYO is seeking sponsors for events and projects, year-round.
-In 2024, we are introducing exciting projects that help APOYO empower and celebrate Latinx voices and experiences.
+APOYO is seeking sponsors for events and projects year-round.
+Our projects and events serve our community’s needs and celebrate Latinx experiences and cultures.

 CWU Students & Faculty

 APOYO has partnered with CWU since 1998.
-We give students opportunities for internships and projects.
-To learn more, contact Professor Bernadette Jungbult, our board CWU Faculty Liaison.
+We offer students internships and projects.
+Contact Professor Bernadette Jungbult, our board CWU Faculty Liaison, to learn more.

 Please contact us about food donations.
-Have garden surplus?
-We’d be happy to offer it at our food pantry!
+If you have garden surplus, we’d happily offer it at our food pantry!

 Our Services